gocd-contrib/jruby-rack/README.md

 ## gocd-contrib Fork

-This fork is intended as temporary to validate jruby-rack changes with quicker turnaround time.
+This fork was intended as temporary to validate jruby-rack changes for 1.2.x with quicker turnaround time.
 The goal is to merge changes upstream, and avoid use of this fork.
 You are not recommended to create dependencies on it.

+Subsequently jruby-rack **1.2.3** was released which contains most of the changes that were here.

 If necessary, it is available through [https://jitpack.io](https://jitpack.io).